tmmccall/DevOps-Foundations-Course/Project/frontend/README.md

 3. Run `npm install` to install dependencies.

 ### Running the Application
-To run the application with development server, execute the following command in the `frontend` project directory:
+To run the application with the development server, execute the following command in the `frontend` project directory:
 ```bash
 npm start
 ```